MahtabEK/Classification-with-Support-Vector-Machines/README.md

 I used sklearn's GridSearchCV to search over the kernel and gamma.
 This search is over kernel = ['rbf','sigmoid'] and gamma = np.linspace(1e-5, 1e-2).
 I used recall as my metric for scoring.

 It should be noted that GridSearchCV is a way to cross validate your models for a variety of parameters.
 You can read more about GridSearchCV at https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html

+**Part 7:**

+I calculate the cross validated recall for my regularized model by calling my model with best_score_.

+**Part 8:**

+I access the results of the cross validation by .cv_results_ method.
+This returns a dictionary that can be turned into a dataframe using pandas.DataFrame.

+I also plot how the mean test error changes as gamma changes.
+The lines are colored according to kernel.

+Here is a question for you:
+What do you see happening to the cross validated error as gamma increases?

+You can check out my thoughts on this question in the jupyter notebook provided: "Classification with Support Vector Machines.ipynb"